 Once a youth has been added to a section from the waitlist they will have a note next to their name on the waitlist saying they are 'Registered'.
 This means they are no longer active on the waitlist.
 This listing is not disrupting the function of the waitlist.

 Scouters, including Group Commissioners, cannot alter the waitlist.
 The waitlist is automated to ensure the order which youth joined the waitlist remain the order they are added to the Group when a space opens up.
-Groups with duplicate or disinterested youth can contact the National Registration team, their Scouting Relationship Manager or Council Key 3 to have these youth removed from the waitlist,
+Groups with duplicate or disinterested youth can contact the National Registration team, their Scouting Relationship Manager or Council Key 3 to have these youth removed from the waitlist.

 How do parents/guardians add youth to a waitlist?